lilly lewin, worship curator

-For over fifteen years, Lilly has worked with churches that run the gamut from seeker to mainline, from mega church to small traditional, everything from Foursquare Gospel to American Baptist, Presbyterian to Vineyard.
+For almost twenty years, Lilly has worked with churches that run the gamut from seeker to mainline, from mega church to small traditional, everything from Foursquare Gospel to American Baptist, Presbyterian to Vineyard.
 Lilly was Director of Spiritual Formation at Christ Church Glendale (Episcopal) in Cincinnati, Ohio from 1998 through 2004.
 In the fall of 2001, with a few leaders and some enthusiastic students, she started an experiential worship service called Sacred Space.
 Sacred Space uses multi-sensory prayer, silence, art, discussion and multi media, integrating ancient and future forms of worship to bring liturgy new life.
 In 2004 she helped found Map Room; an ecumenical experiential worship community for college and post college adults in and around the University of Cincinnati.
-In 2005 she started Thinplace, a pilgrimage of discovery and creativity curating Sacred Space experiences nationwide and in the UK.
+In 2005 she started the Thinplace gatherings, founded freerangeworship and began curating Sacred Space prayer experiences nationwide and in the UK.

-Lilly and husband Rob live in Nashville, TN with their sons Mac and Hudson, and Fred the wonder spaniel.
-She enjoys great sunsets, good coffee, and dark chocolate.
+Lilly and husband Rob live in Nashville, TN where they host thinplaceNASHVILLE.
+They have two young adult sons and a khaki dog named #Jakeadoodle.
+She enjoys great sunsets, good coffee, and lots of dark chocolate.

 what is freerangeworship?